 The last bit of praise I have for this episode is that it doesn’t make Babs a total damsel.
-She actually does a fairly decent job freeing herself while Bruce is busy getting his shit together, even though Bruce gets the lion’s share of the rescue.
+She actually does a fairly decent job freeing herself while Bruce is busy getting his shit together, even though Bruce does the lion’s share of rescuing.
 After that, Bruce pretty much takes care of Penguin solo, while Babs just stands around and makes a quip so brain-murderingly stupid that I refuse to recap it here.

 Oh, and the cops show up long after anyone actually needed them, but at this point, is anyone surprised?

 Inna final analysis – this ep doesn’t do nearly as much with its central gimmick as I’d have liked, but between all the contrivances, plotholes, and stupid dialogue, what it manages to say about this incarnation of Batman is insightful enough to keep it away from “worst Penguin episode ever” territory.
-As for Batgirl, while she’s back in the dark about Batman’s secret ID by the time the credits roll, she still gets a decent amount of respect.
+As for Batgirl, while she’s back in the dark about Batman’s secret ID by the time the credits roll, she still gets thrown a decent bone or two.

 And hey, at least it’s not “The Forgotten”.

-Next: Guess who’s gack to gattle the Gatman again?
+Next: Guess who’s gack to gattle, geleaguer, and gewilder the Gat again?